okbreathe/react-native-modal-picker/README.md

 * `optionTextStyle - object` optional, style definitions for the option text element
 * `cancelStyle - object` optional, style definitions for the cancel element
 * `cancelTextStyle - object` optional, style definitions for the cancel text element
-* `optionContainer - object` optional, style definitions for the options container
+* `optionContainerStyle - object` optional, style definitions for the options container
+* `disabledStyle - object` optional, style definitions for the disabled select